 Other qualifications may include an academic qualification from a local post-secondary institution or a professional qualification acceptable to the University.
-Qualifications attained by study at a local international school, or a non-local high school, at Grade 12 or equivalent, are also accepted as satisfying the entrance requirements.
-Applicants whose entrance qualification is obtained in a language other than English will need an acceptable result in an approved English language qualification such as TOEFL or IELTS.
+Qualifications attained through a local international school or a non-local high school, at Grade 12 or equivalent, are also accepted as satisfying the entrance requirements.
+Applicants who obtained their entrance qualifications in a language other than English will need an acceptable result in an approved English language qualification such as TOEFL or IELTS.